LifeOnScreen/laravel-quickbooks/readme.md

 ### Using the QuickBooks Resource Classes

-You can use the included resource classes in `LifeOnScreen\LaravelQuickBooks\Resources` to create, update, delete, and query resources from QuickBooks.
+You can use the included resource classes in `LifeOnScreen\LaravelQuickBooks\Resources` to create, update, and query resources from QuickBooks.

 Examples:
 ```